The Building Official is authorized by Section 105.13 of the Florida Building Code to provide Phased Permits for

 - Demolition that violates a condition of a development board order.

 - A construction that requires approval from a development board, without prior approval by the applicable development board.

 The applicant may need additional trade-phased permits (electrical, mechanical, plumbing, etc.).
 These permits must be related (linked) to the master phased permit.
 This will ensure that the trade permits can be transferred to the building permit once obtained.

-Separate permits from City of Miami Beach Public Works Department may be required for work on the public rights of way that involve paving, sidewalks, excavation, drainage, maintenance of traffic/street closure, tree removal/relocation/planting or dewatering, etc., as needed.
-For applicable permits, please contact the Public Works Department at 305.673.7080.
+Separate permits from the Public Works Department may be required for work on the public right of way that involve paving, sidewalks, excavation, drainage, maintenance of traffic/street closure, tree removal/relocation/planting or dewatering, etc., as needed.